AuthMe/AuthMeReloaded/docs/config.md

         # Command to run when a user has more accounts than the configured threshold.
         # Available variables: %playername%, %playerip%
         otherAccountsCmd: 'say The player %playername% with ip %playerip% has multiple accounts!'
-    # Log level: INFO, FINE, DEBUG.
-Use INFO for general messages,
-    # FINE for some additional detailed ones (like password failed),
-    # and DEBUG for debugging
-    logLevel: 'FINE'
-    # By default we schedule async tasks when talking to the database.
-If you want
-    # typical communication with the database to happen synchronously, set this to false
-    useAsyncTasks: true
     GameMode:
         # Force survival gamemode when player joins?
         ForceSurvivalMode: false